Skip to main content

 Agent Runtime

-Implements a four-ring execution model borrowed from CPU privilege architecture:
+Implements a four-ring execution model borrowed from CPU privilege architecture.
+Agents start in Ring 3 with minimal access and earn higher privileges through demonstrated trustworthiness:

-An agent running in Ring 1 cannot escalate to Ring 0 without an explicit policy grant.
-The runtime includes a kill switch that terminates an agent within 50ms of a policy violation.
+Each ring enforces per-agent resource limits: maximum execution time, memory caps, CPU throttling, and request rate limits.
+An agent in Ring 1 cannot escalate to Ring 0 without an explicit policy grant, and the kill switch terminates a violating agent within 50 milliseconds.

 AgentMesh